readytensor/rt_mini_rag/README.md

 This repository is an implementation of the re-usable text classifier model.
 It is implemented in flexible way so that it can be used with any documents dataset with the use of CSV-formatted data, and a JSON-formatted data schema file.
 The following are the requirements for using your data with this model:

-- The data must be in CSV format.
+- The data must be in CSV format (it can be zipped).
 - The schema file must contain an idField and target columns.
 - The train file must contain an ID field.
 The train data must also contain a target column.